Constable: Pakistan

 In Pakistan, constable and head constable are, respectively, the lowest and second-lowest ranks in the police force.
 The police constables in Pakistan do a wide range of duties like patrol, crime detection, escort of prisoners and VIPs, vehicle traffic control on roads, riot control, assisting civil administration during disasters, epidemic, elections and other tasks.

+Poland

+In Poland, the constable (Polish: posterunkowy) is the lowest rank in the Police.
+The next rank in hierarchy is the senior constable (Polish: starszy posterunkowy), and then, the sergeant.
+To be promoted, the police officer has to serve as a constable for a year, and again for a year as a senior constable.

 Singapore

 In Singapore, a police constable (abbreviated to PC) is the lowest rank in the Singapore Police Force.

 The rank of special constable exists, but is centralised under the Volunteer Special Constabulary in Singapore.